microsoft/DynamicTelemetry/docs/docs/PositionPaper.ProbeToHeader.document.md

 status: ReviewLevel1
 ---

-# PositionPaper.ProbeToHeader.document.md  : COMING SOON
+# Generated Headers/Contracts for Logging; for Strong Contracts